Schoolforbasics/runbooks/AnacondaRepository.rst

 Optional: Installing From Platform-based Archives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Using the **64-Bit Linux** platform-based TAR archive to install Anaconda Repo is almost identical to the full install as described above, however there are a few things to note:
+Using the **64-Bit Linux** platform-based TAR archive to install Anaconda Repository is almost identical to the full install as described above, however there are a few things to note:

 - The installer contains **ONLY** 64-Bit Linux packages.
 If support for additional platfoms is necessary, archives for those platforms should be downloaded as well.
 - The installer does not contain packages for Anaconda Notebook, Anaconda Cluster or R for 64-Bit Linux.
 The full TAR archive is required if these packages are needed.